 How does sentiment analysis work?

-Now that you know how to set up a project, let’s take a look at how sentiment analysis works.
+Let’s take a look at how sentiment analysis works.

 After all, the algorithm is going to be one of the factors in your decision-making process.
 It’s important to understand how it works and how reliable the sentiment analysis is.